Chef of The Year 2024 Aims for Anatomical Responsibility: How to Best Prepare Kidney, Blood, and Liver?

 Each year, the competition Chef of The Year is held in Sweden.
 In 2024, the qualifying competition takes place on June 11-12 where eighteen chefs compete by preparing their submitted recipe entries.

 The 12 chefs with the highest scores from day 1 advance to day 2 of the qualifying competition.
-There, they face additional professional tests, an untrained segment that this year focuses on utilizing a whole [ingredient].
+There, they face additional professional tests, an untrained segment that this year focuses on utilizing a whole Hubbard Chicken.

-The 6 chefs with the highest total scores after the qualifying days move on to the final on October 17.
+The 6 chefs with the highest total scores after the qualifying days move on to the final on October 17th.
+One of the final challenges is to prepare a vegetarian dish using at least three preserved ingredients from June to August.
 The best-performing chef wins the title Chef of The Year and becomes the Swedish Champion in professional cooking.

 Chef of The Year has elevated Swedish gastronomy since its inception in 1983, with the mission to lead Swedish gastronomy into the future.
 Throughout the competition, a jury evaluates the various segments.
 Besides these segments, a methodology jury also assesses how the contestants work in their respective kitchens.
 In addition to handling the main ingredient, hygiene, organization, logistics, and service, they also evaluate ingredient handling and food waste.